-A games social will be held on Friday night from the closing of the talent show until 10:45 p.m.
-NCHE will provide cards, board games and group games.
+A games social will be held on Thursday night at 7:30 p.m.
+NCHE will provide cards and board games.

-NCHE will host an alumni coffee social on Thursday night after the dance from 9:45 to 11 p.m.
+NCHE will host an alumni coffee social on Thursday night after the games from 9:15 to 10:15 p.m.
 Check at registration for the location.

 College Fair: Friday, 10:00 AM to 3:00 PM

 This is an opportunity for students to meet and talk with college recruiters who are interested in homeschooled students.
 This will be open 10:00 a.m.-3:00 p.m. on Friday and is located the Garden Terrace of the Embassy Suites.
 See the list of colleges here.